sli/autotable/README.md

 ## Todo

-* Decouple filter/sorting/editing from data.
 * Row-level editing.
+The mode can be entered but no signals are sent.

 ## Running Demo